 And may I remind you the island is surrounded by a lake where you can go for a quick swim.

-My friends and I spent an hour or two swimming in the shallow part of the lake and it’s one moment I will never forget.
-The water was freezing and the wind was blowing so it took us some time to bear the cold.
+My friends and I spent an hour or two swimming in the shallow part of the lake.
+The water was freezing and the wind was blowing so it took us some time to get used to the cold.
 Then it started to drizzle and the water surface dimpled in the tension.
 The fog blanketed the other side of the lake.
 My friend and I looked at each other in silent understanding; both of us were in awe.
-This is the first time I went swimming in a lake and it was kind of weird feeling the mud instead of the sand.
+This is the first time I went swimming in a lake and it was kind of weird, feeling the mud instead of sand.
 Only a few steps away from the shore and the water was already up to my neck, that’s how quickly the water gets deep.
 If you are not a good swimmer like me, best to not stray too far from the shore.

 What to bring